cytmike/cytmike.github.io/_posts/2020-01-18-how_to_use_pointers_in_python.markdown

 It does not have direct access to memory using & or * operators.
 However since there is no need to assign variable types, it is possible to still create linked lists for example.

+Everything like malloc or delete is hidden from programmers, so there is no worries for memory handling or memory leaks.